walles/nodecode/README.md

 # TODO

-- Make a Blender add-on that can show Node Code for a Shaders node setup
-  - OK: This should be added to the View menu of the respective node editors.
-    The menu entry should say "Node Code...".
-  - OK: Make sure the generated tree contains the Target dropdown for the Material Output node.
-  - OK: Make it generate Python code
-  - OK: Quote string values
-  - OK: Output tuple values as tuples
-  - OK: Make sure the generated code contains no forward references
-  - OK: Make main return the right value
 - Enable the add-on to generate a node setup from Node Code source
 - Test roundtripping the default material node setup
 - Test roundtripping a node setup witha Color Ramp node